Open-Debin/AAAI21_MetaDL_Challenge/README.md

 # AAAI21_MetaDL_Challenge

-This the winner code of the third-places in this Challenge.
+This is the winner code of the third-places in this Challenge.